 Poster is sized at A0 (33.1 in x 46.8 in)

-Project 1 — Für Zwei
+Project 2 — Für Zwei

 During the research process in Europe and the UK, we were often faced with the dilemma of restricted photography at these event venues.

 As photography was one of the main mediums for research, we were forced to adapt to this restriction and write handwritten notes about our experiences in the venues.
 As a result, we pieced together the notes with our memories to recreate specific moments in the form of 3D animations and abstract image-based and typographic collages.
-Paired with recorded audio from the spaces and formal interviews with various DJ's who performed at these events, Für Zwei recontextualizes these visual and sonic elements to invite spectators to interact with the installation and control their own unique experience.
+Paired with recorded audio from the spaces and formal interviews with various DJ's who performed at these events, Für Zwei amalgamates visual and sonic elements to invite spectators to interact with the installation and control their own unique experience.

-Für Zwei is comprised of a 12" vinyl record, turntable, and LCD monitor.
-When the vinyl is played on the turntable, visuals appear on the screen and the user can adjust the pitch, scratch the record, and even play the record backwards.
+Für Zwei is made up of a 12" vinyl record, turntable, and LCD monitor.
+When the vinyl is played on the turntable, visuals appear on the monitor and the user is invited to adjust the pitch, scratch the record, and even play it backwards.
 We programmed the vinyl to react sonically and visually to these physical adjustments.

 Current music communities are defined through archival artifacts, such as live-streamed music event that lead to a vestige of performance that digital individuals and audiences view as an archive.
 Furthermore, within physical communities, such as music venues, our digital extensions (cell phones) are deterred from participating in the overall experience.